olekaspt/Lab01/README.md

 The grade on this assignment will be determined by:
-75% On having the testcases pass legitimated (see note in syllabus about dishonesty) 20% on code style and programming
+75% On having the testcases passing (see note in syllabus about dishonesty) 20% on code style and programming

 Participation Rubric